Do you have $20,000 to immediately contribute to your Strata Scheme for major works?

 Body corporate fees and charges may be incurred to cover the cost of day-to-day administration and maintenance or they may be applied to a special purpose fund.

 Payments you make to body corporate administration funds and general purpose sinking funds are considered to be payments for the provision of services by the body corporate and you can claim a deduction for these levies at the time you incur them.
 However, if the body corporate requires you to make payments to a special purpose fund to pay for particular capital expenditure, these levies are not deductible.
-Similarly, if the body corporate levies a special contribution for major capital expenses to be paid out of the general purpose sinking fund, you will not be entitled to a deduction for this special contribution amount.
+Similarly, if the body corporate levies a special contribution for major capital expenses to be paid out of the general-purpose sinking fund, you will not be entitled to a deduction for this special contribution amount.
 This is because payments to cover the cost of capital improvements or repairs of a capital nature are not deductible; see Repairs and maintenance and Taxation Ruling TR 97/23 .
-You may be able to claim a capital works deduction for the cost of capital improvements or repairs of a capital nature once the cost has been charged to either the special purpose fund or, if a special contribution has been levied, the general purpose sinking fund; see Capital works deductions.
+You may be able to claim a capital works deduction for the cost of capital improvements or repairs of a capital nature once the cost has been charged to either the special purpose fund or, if a special contribution has been levied, the general-purpose sinking fund; see Capital works deductions.

-If the body corporate fees and charges you incur are for things like the maintenance of gardens, deductible repairs and building insurance, you cannot also claim deductions for these as part of other expenses.
+If the body corporate fees and charges you incur are for things like the maintenance of gardens, deductible repairs, and building insurance, you cannot also claim deductions for these as part of other expenses.
 For example, you cannot claim a separate deduction for garden maintenance if that expense is already included in body corporate fees and charges.

 Quality Building Management (QBM) formed by Donald Pitt, has been an active professional within the Building and Strata Industries since 1970.

-QBM have completed 1,000’s of Sinking Funds to numerous Strata complexes, and have been successful in indentifying faults and all required works over a 40 year period to ensure all costs are captured so that levies are set fairly and realistically.
+QBM have completed 1,000’s of healthy Sinking Funds to numerous Strata complexes, and have been successful in indentifying faults and all required works over a 40 year period to ensure all costs are captured so that levies are set fairly and realistically.
 And QBM always inspects the complex by personal visits to the complex.

-Specialising in everything to keep Commercial, Industrial and Residential Complexes safe and legally compliant, QBM provide the full range of Asbestos, Fire and Building inspections, reporting and training services for Property Owners and Managers, as well as Real Estate Agents.
+Specialising in everything to keep Commercial, Industrial and Residential Complexes safe and legally compliant, QBM provides the full range of Asbestos, Fire and Building inspections, reporting and training services for Property Owners and Managers, as well as Real Estate Agents.

-By doing all the required services and investing in systems and our people, we can confidently give cost saving guarantees where you will save money.
+By doing all the required services and investing in systems and our people, we can confidently give cost-saving guarantees where you will save money.